salim-m/streamly/README.md

 Using UIKITv3 and axios for making API requests.

 ## The Api
-Using PHP and AltoRouter for routing, MySQL as DBMS (the code is messy :P) This is just for testing purposes, the process of Login and Sign up are just for extra, and it's not meant to be used in a pure JavaScript WebApp at least...
+Using PHP, MySQL as DBMS (the code is messy :P)
+This is just for testing purposes, the process of Login and Sign up are just for extra, and it's not meant to be used in a pure JavaScript WebApp at least...